Art and Design : Fine Art

 The exam board is AQA.

-Fine art sounds a bit fancy and many do not know what it is.
 One definition of fine art is “a visual art considered to have been created primarily for aesthetic and intellectual purposes and judged for its beauty and meaningfulness.
-Specifically; painting, sculpture, drawing, watercolour, graphics and architecture.
+Specifically; painting, sculpture, drawing, watercolour, graphics and architecture”.
 Fine art is not just about painting and drawing, it can take many forms and use a wide range of materials, techniques, and processes.
 Many artists work explores ideas of self-expression, social or political views and explores the wider world in creative and innovative ways, do you have something to say?
 Then Art and Design is for you!

 What will you study?